 |Before bed||10:30 p.m. – 11 p.m.|

-Foods high in calories as well as nutrition will help you gain weight.
-Foods like avocado, banana, and full-fat milk should be your staples.
+Foods high in calories and balanced in nutrients will help you gain weight.
+Foods like avocado, banana, and full-fat milk should be your staple.

 Chicken breast, ground turkey, tofu, legumes and beans, nuts and seeds, fish, eggs, milk, and yogurt should be your go-to choices of protein.

-Don’t just go on consuming any fatty food.
+Don’t consume just any fatty food.
 Choose healthy fats that do not cause harm in the long run.
 Healthy fats are also good sources of omega-3 and omega-6 fatty acids.

 5. Take Weight Gain Supplements